maizesix92/ImageCLEF2017_TB_SGEast/README.md

-# Models for ImageCLEF2017: Tuberculosis task (SGEast)
+# Models for ImageCLEF2017: Tuberculosis task (SGEast) -- Repo In Progress
-This repository contains the weights of the neural network structures
+This repository contains the weights of the neural network structures that we used in the ImageCLEF tuberculosis task.
+The team would like to share our models for further improvements.

+### About us

 ### About the Task
 The tuberculosis task can be further divided into 2 sub-tasks: